bastensnoek/Intro_Python/README.md

 # Welcome to the introduction to Python

-Here you can find info and links needed for the Python part of "BMW Bioinformatica & Genoomanalyse"
+Here you can find info and links needed for the Python part of "BMW Bioinformatica & Genoomanalyse".\
+**This is a Pythin 2.7 course**

+**Computers will be available during the course**, however you can also try a local install.

 ## Installing Jupyter locally